 But let’s come down here to the purchase information.
 Where I want to point out a few key services.

 The data center is where you want your hosting server to be.
 The benefit of this is, if most of your traffic is going to be in the USA, then having a server in the USA will mean quicker load times for those people.
-This is a good thing for SEO.
+This is a good thing for search engine optimization.

 The last step here is to choose any extra services you’d like.
 The domain privacy means that all that information you entered up the top of the page will not be visible to the public.
 This is your choice.
 Personally, I tick this box.